sternmd/dev-network-app/README.md

 - Extensive API testing with Postman

-- ntegrating React with our backend in an elegant way, creating a great workflow
+- Integrating React with our backend in an elegant way, creating a great workflow

 - Building our frontend to work with the API